 Variable Rate Loans

 The downside is that you may pay higher interest rates if the markets go up.
 Another downside is that your monthly payments could change every month, making financial planning difficult.
+Variable rate loans are more of a gamble.

 Benefits of a Hybrid Loan